 During or right after residency or fellowship, a physician mortgage makes particular sense for doctors in their early careers.
 While the intensity of medical training may mean you haven’t been able to save up for a down payment, this type of mortgage is specifically designed to support the unique financial needs of doctors at this career stage.
 While you continue to reach your full earning potential, a physician mortgage can allow you to invest and start building equity in your home.
 Learn more about budgeting to reach your goals as a resident or early attending here.

 For doctors in the mid-career stage, a physician mortgage may still be a good option as you finish paying off medical school debt and continue to build on your earning potential as an attending physician.
-Depending on your other financial goals, putting $0 down,1 may give you the financial flexibility to focus on other goals.
+Depending on your other financial goals, putting less than 20% down, may give you the financial flexibility to focus on other goals.
 Perhaps your additional income is tied up in establishing a private practice Perhaps you’d like to purchase a vacation home?

 As you start to reach your higher interning potential, doctors at this stage might also consider other mortgage products in addition to physician mortgages.
 It’s important to talk to your lender to understand all the options available to you and determine which mortgage option makes the most sense for you based on your financial needs.

-No matter where you are in your medical career, a physician mortgage could help you get closer to home ownership with specific benefits for physicians and dentists, including no down payment or PMI1 and other financing options tailored to doctors.
+No matter where you are in your medical career, a physician mortgage could help you get closer to home ownership with specific benefits for physicians and dentists, including no PMI, and other financing options tailored to doctors.
 Learn more about Laurel Road’s Physician Mortgage options here.

 Information and interactive calculators are made available to you as self-help tools for your independent use and are not intended to provide investment advice, legal, financial, or tax advice.
 We cannot and do not guarantee their applicability or accuracy in regard to your individual circumstances.
 All examples are hypothetical and are for illustrative purposes.
 We encourage you to seek personalized advice from qualified professionals regarding all personal finance issues.
 Calculators do not include the fees and restrictions that certain products may have.
 This calculator does not indicate whether you would qualify for a Laurel Road loan.
 Please visit the applicable banking product pages on laurelroad.com for specific terms and conditions.